mil/School/Spring-2013/PSYC-4114/Chapter-2.md

                 * Correlates with brain activation during a task
             - **Less invasive & higher temporal resolution than PET**
             - But more costly ($ and time)
+    * More **Metabolic Imaging**
+        - **Transcranial Magnetic Stimulation** (TMS)
+            * Temproraily disrupts normal activity of brain in a limited area
+            * Place coil on person's head
+            * Allow electrical  current to pass through it
+            * Look at cognitive funcgtioning when particular area is disrupted
+        - **Magnetoencephalography** (MEG)
+            * Measures activity of brain from outside of the head
+            * Pick up magnetic fields emmited by changes in brain activity
+            * Very precise method of brain activity measurement
 - **Anatomy of the Brain**
     * **Forebrain**
         - **Cerebral Cortex**